Chromatic scale

 The chromatic scale (or twelve-tone scale) is a set of twelve pitches (more completely, pitch classes) used in tonal music, with notes separated by the interval of a semitone.
 Chromatic instruments, such as the piano, are made to produce the chromatic scale, while other instruments capable of continuously variable pitch, such as the trombone and violin, can also produce microtones, or notes between those available on a piano.

 Most music uses subsets of the chromatic scale such as diatonic scales.
 While the chromatic scale is fundamental in western music theory, it is seldom directly used in its entirety in musical compositions or improvisation.

 Definition

 The chromatic scale is a musical scale with twelve pitches, each a semitone, also known as a half-step, above or below its adjacent pitches.
 As a result, in 12-tone equal temperament (the most common tuning in Western music), the chromatic scale covers all 12 of the available pitches.
 Thus, there is only one chromatic scale.
+The ratio of the frequency of one note in the scale to that of the preceding note is given by $\sqrt[12]{2} \approxeq 1.06$.

 In equal temperament, all the semitones have the same size (100 cents), and there are twelve semitones in an octave (1200 cents).
 As a result, the notes of an equal-tempered chromatic scale are equally-spaced.

 The ascending and descending chromatic scale is shown below.